 Teaching of Reading

-Children start to follow the synthetic phonics programme ‘Letters and Sounds’ as soon as they start school (whether this be Reception or our Nursery) which teaches them the first sounds they need to be able to read simple texts.
-Until the end of Key Stage 1 these sessions take place on a daily basis.
-During these lessons children are given opportunities to read and write using these sounds.
+In Nursery and Reception, children start to follow the synthetic phonics programme ‘Letters and Sounds’.
+During these daily lessons, children learn sounds and they are given opportunities to read and write using these sounds.
 Alongside this, children have home-reading books that are suitable for their phonic knowledge.

-All reading schemes throughout the school offer both fiction and non-fiction texts and cover a range of different text types to broaden children’s experiences and Literacy understanding.
-In school we promote reading for pleasure so, as well as the levelled scheme books, there are a range of everyday fiction and non-fiction texts that have been levelled so that children can read these at home.
+Children are encouraged to take at least two reading books home every day.
+All reading schemes, throughout the school offer both fiction and non-fiction texts and cover a range of different text types to broaden children’s experiences and Literacy understanding.
+All children will have the opportunity to visit the library and borrow a book to read at home.
+In school we promote reading for pleasure so every class has a timetabled reading session where the children can read and share books.

 Click here to see the Primary National Curriculum for English